-In addition, uncontrolled diabetes causes narrowing of the blood vessels (atherosclerosis) which in turn can lead to high blood pressure.
+Uncontrolled diabetes causes narrowing of the blood vessels (atherosclerosis) which in turn can lead to high blood pressure.

-Having both high blood pressure and diabetes greatly increases your risks of having a heart attack, stroke, diabetic eye disease and kidney disease.
+Having both high blood pressure and diabetes greatly increases your risk of having a heart attack, stroke, diabetic eye disease and kidney disease.
 So do your best to keep your blood pressure within the normal range to prevent these diseases.

 Related: How Does High Blood Pressure Affect Men and Women Differently?

-If you have diabetes, ask your doctor to check your blood pressure regularly to make sure it stays below 140 over 80 mmHg.
+If you have diabetes, ask your doctor to check your blood pressure regularly to make sure it stays below 140 over 80mmHg.
 Make small changes to your lifestyle, such as eating healthily and staying active, to keep your blood pressure within the desirable range.

 Related: High Blood Pressure: Healthy Eating Guide